KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 Maya (Decode 23) is the *natural* veil — a L₄ DP / DL function that projects manifestation as seeming reality.
 It is centropic infrastructure: the necessary attenuation of Aionic reality enabling sovereign evolution of L₂ consciousness.
 Without it, experience collapses back into undifferentiated unity.
 The *inverse* veil is IL₂ ISM (Skotos) — a distortion that conceals structural veracity and traps consciousness in mimicry.
 Maya enables choice; Skotos prevents it.
 The spiritual task is not to destroy the veil but to see through it — recognizing the world as Aion made visible through the artistry of limitation.

+### Note on the Mirror's Khaonic Nature

+The Mirror (Decode 26) is paradoxical: a centropic instrument when wielded by L₃ DM (Noeüs) for self-knowledge, but Khaonic by nature since it originates no signal of its own.
+This Khaonic emptiness aligns it with the subversal path and makes it the primary instrument of entropic forces — mimicry and shimmer exploit reflection to simulate coherence without origin.
+The same instrument that reveals veracious structure to discerning awareness also provides the perfect vector for counterfeit resonance when that discernment is absent.

 ---

 ## Flags for Review